ISAITB/docs-tdl/source/testsuite/index.rst

 A test suite is packaged as a compressed ZIP archive that contains:

 * A single test suite XML file.
-* One or more test case XML files.
+* One or more test case XML files (unless this is only a :ref:`shared resource holder<test-suite-sharing-empty>`).
 * Any number of arbitrary files used as resources within test cases.

 The names of the archive, the test suite and the test case XML files are not important.
 Neither is the folder structure defined within the archive.
 What is important is that:

 * A single test suite XML file is defined.
-* The test case IDs defined in the test case XML files are referenced in the test suite XML.
+* Test case IDs defined in the test case XML files are referenced in the test suite XML.

 Uploading a test suite to the GITB software the following has the following results: